leanprover/vscode-lean4/vscode-lean4/media/guide-installElan-unix.md

 Clicking [this link](command:lean4.setup.installElan) will download the [Elan setup script](https://github.com/leanprover/elan/blob/master/elan-init.sh) and execute it.

-If the script executes without displaying an error, both Elan and a current stable version of Lean 4 should have been installed.
+If the script executes without displaying an error, both Elan and a current stable version of Lean 4 have been installed.
 If it displays an error that you do not understand, click on the 'Questions and Troubleshooting' step on the left.